 Need no fourth boon from thee

-You have been good midnight or noon,
+You have been good, day night or noon,

-Happy, let me give you a boon—
+I feel glad to give you a boon—

-God asked the Eden Garden man,
+God asked the Eden Garden man.

 Given have ye best of boons too—

-Heart and head and handy hands two,
+Heart and head and helpful hands two,

 It’s more than enough already,